-Rotary Peace Fellowships enable individuals to pursue either a graduate degree in peace-related fields such as international development, peace studies, or conflict resolution, or a professional development certificate in peace and conflict studies, at one of the six Rotary Peace Centers.
+Rotary Peace Fellowships enable individuals to pursue either a graduate degree in peace-related fields such as international development, peace studies, or conflict resolution, or a professional development certificate in peace and conflict studies, at one of the seven Rotary Peace Centers.

-Fellowships cover transportation, tuition, qualified internships, room and board, and other limited expenses for the duration of the program.
+Fellowships cover tuition and fees, room and board, round-trip transportation, and all internship and field-study expenses.
 Fellowships are supported by a pool of funds contributed by districts from their District Designated Fund, through term gifts, Rotary's Endowment Fund, and the World Fund.

-Districts can submit an unlimited number of qualified applications at no cost by 1 July for world-competitive selection.
-Applicants must submit their applications to their district by 31 May, which gives the district time to review the application, interview the applicant, and submit the endorsement forms to The Rotary Foundation.
-Up to 50 master's degree and 50 professional development certificate fellows are selected annually.
-Trustee-approved applicants are notified by 15 November.
+Districts can endorse an unlimited number of qualified candidates at no cost by 1 July for world-competitive selection.
+Candidates must submit their applications to their district by 31 May, which gives the district time to review the application, interview the candidate, and submit the online endorsement to The Rotary Foundation.
+Up to 50 master's degree and 80 professional development certificate fellows are selected annually.
+Trustee-approved candidates are notified by 15 November.